41st Siege Battery, Royal Garrison Artillery: Ypres

 29th HAG had handed its batteries over to 99th HAG on the evening of the Messines attack; now 41st Siege Bty left and went for rest at Vieux-Berquin.
 Between 2 and 4 July the sections broke camp and moved to join 23rd HAG at Woesten near Ypres, under XIV Corps.
 XIV Corps formed part of Fifth Army, which was preparing for the Third Ypres Offensive.
 The preliminary bombardment began on 6 June but was then postponed until the batteries' Second Echelons had arrived and they had improved their gun positions.
 41st Siege Bty's Second Echelon arrived on 14 July.
 The bombardment was resumed on 15 July, the batteries firing an average of 800 rounds per day.
 The targets included enemy-held farms and woods, their strongpoints, dugouts and wire.
 Working with inexperienced Royal Flying Corps observers, the batteries found the results of the first few days unsatisfactory, but improved later.
 From 25 July the heavy guns participated in practice barrages.
 After delays caused by poor visibility, the offensive opened with the Battle of Pilckem Ridge on 31 July.
 41st Siege Bty received one gun back from the workshop the night before, so was at full strength and fired 620 rounds on its tasks as part of XIV Corps' Left Bombardment Group.
 On the northern flank of the attack, XIV Corps' attack was successful, despite heavy casualties, with Guards and 38th (Welsh) Divisions advancing from their positions along the Yser Canal, pushing through Pilckem to their third objective and taking up a line along the Steenbeek stream.
 However, the attacks further south had been less successful, and during the afternoon heavy rain set in, flooding the Steenbeek.
-41st Siege Bty had been ordered to move forward next morning, but this was cancelled because of the mud and it was not until 2 August that its first section struggled up the crowded roads to Boesinghe.Becke, Pt 4, pp. 215–20.Edmonds, 1917, Vol II, pp. 133–9, 160–2, 173, Sketch 13.Wolff, pp. 153–62.
+41st Siege Bty had been ordered to move forward next morning, but this was cancelled because of the mud and it was not until 2 August that its first section struggled up the crowded roads to Boesinghe.